MNelis/GO/README.md

 ### Start a client
 For each new client:
-- Open command prompt in the folder target.
+- Open command prompt at the location of the `GO-v1.3.jar`-file.
 - Enter `java -cp GO-v1.3.jar client.model.GOClient <name> <host address> <port number>`
 - If no port number is entered, the default port is used: 5647.